 What's not to love about Dutch ovens?
-They come in bright, beautiful colors that can go straight from cooking to the tabletop, and you can braise, deep fry, or even bake bread in them.
+They come in bright, beautiful colors; they can go straight from the oven to the tabletop; and you can braise, deep-fry, or even bake bread in them.

 This kitchen workhorse is usually a sign of a serious cook, and lots of recipes call for using a Dutch oven — but then what is a French oven?
 Are a Dutch oven and French oven the same thing with different names?

 In the 17th century, the Dutch developed a technique for casting metals in molds made of sand instead of clay, which had previously been used.
 This new method lent itself well to the production of iron cookware and the Dutch oven was born.
 Dutch oven, meaning a large pot — historically made of raw cast iron, which develops a nonstick surface if seasoned properly — with tight-fitting lids.

 Dutch ovens tend to be heavy in weight and can be used both on the stove and in the oven.
 They are generally used for moist cooking methods, like braising or making soups and stews, but can also be used for other cooking methods, like baking bread and deep-frying.